 Commercial fishing is the most dangerous peacetime job in the United Kingdom with stormy weather, hazardous working conditions and isolation from emergency services and medical assistance all contributing to the risks commercial fishermen face.
 However, there have been a number of incidents of trawlers being seriously damaged and in some cases sunk when submarines collide with their nets.
 Many of these incidents have proved highly controversial as the navies and governments responsible for the incidents have failed to co-operate with investigations and have on some occasions refused to admit liability even when all of the evidence points to the fact that there were responsible.

 Antares: The Antares was a pelagic trawler which sank in the Firth of Clyde in November 1990 with all four crew members losing their lives.
-The vessel was lost when the Royal Navy Trafalgar-class submarine HMS Trenchant collided with the Antares nets, causing the trawler to capsize and turn upside down.
+The vessel was lost when the Royal Navy Trafalgar-class submarine HMS Trenchant collided with the Antares nets, causing the trawler to capsize.
 The following investigation led to a number of significant changes regarding the conduct and movement of submarines in areas where trawlers are likely to be fishing.
 Read our full article on this incident by clicking here.

 Summer Morn: In 1990 a Northern Irish fishing boat Summer Morn was dragged backwards for ten nautical miles when fishing in the Irish Sea.
 When the crew of the boat were eventually able to break their nets free and they found that a section of sonar or radar equipment from the submarine had become entangled with the cables which were reeled back onto the boat.
 Despite the piece of equipment being stamped with the words ‘NAVAL ELECTRONIC SYSTEMS COMMAND.
 Mfd by Spears Associates Inc., Norwood, Mass’ the US Navy initially denied that any of their submarines were operating in the area, although they did later admit that “the indications are that it was one of ours.“